Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Consistency Score

-Measure of response reliability across contexts
+Measure of response reliability and reproducibility across various inputs and contexts.

 Attachment and Spiritual Development